jgyy/fcc-scrape/placeholder.md

 ---
-id: 5f3477ae8466a9a3d2cc953c
+id: 5f3477cb2e27333b1ab2b955
-title: Part 16
+title: Part 17
 challengeType: 0
 ---

 # --description--

-Now that you have the CSS in the `styles.css` file, go ahead and remove the `style` element and all its content.
-Once it is removed, the text that as centered, will shift back to the left.
+Now you need to link the `styles.css` file so the styles will be applied again.
+Next a self-closing `link` element in the `head` element.
+Give it a `rel` attribute value `stylesheet`, a `type` attribute value of `text/css`, and an `href` attribute value of `styles.css`.

 # --hints--